DLBPointon/nocover/README.md

 ## TODO's

-- Generate BRL file for a selected series
 - maybe search for series and download as brl?

 - Search for book to add to `want-to-read`.